jwklee/jwklee.github.io/_publications/2025/2025-pub-eup.md

 ---
-title:          "Pushed by Markets, Pulled by Machines: Economic Pressures and Backlash to the EU""
+title:          "Pushed by Markets, Pulled by Machines: Economic Pressures and Backlash to the EU"
 date:           2025-10-31 00:01:00 +0100
 selected:       true
 pub:            "European Union Politics"